Local User Management

 Disabling Embedded IdP

-To switch from embedded IdP to an external IdP:
+To switch from embedded IdP to a (standalone) external IdP:

 -